 What is the Difference Between an Aquifer and a Reservoir

-A Reservoir and an Aquifer are both natural underground sources of water, but they have different characteristics and functions.
+A Reservoir and an Aquifer are natural underground water sources, but they have different characteristics and functions.
 What is the Difference Between an Aquifer and a Reservoir?

 What is the Difference Between an Aquifer and a Reservoir